Welcome to ClearView Baptist Church

 1. The Lord’s Supper shall be observed at least quarterly.

-2. The Senior Pastor and deacons shall be responsible for administering the Lord’s Supper.
+2. The Senior Pastor or whomever the Senior Pastor or pastoral staff shall authorize, and deacons shall be responsible for administering the Lord’s Supper.

 Section 1.
 Worship Services